 Treatment Received: In one surgical visit, Stephanie’s teeth were removed and her implant site development was completed with a bilateral lateral wall sinus augmentation (vertical bone reconstruction).
 This step was followed by eight implants twelve months later.
 Stephanie wore a transitional removable denture during the healing phase.
 The final case was a fixed bridge attached to eight implants with a night guard appliance made to protect her beautiful new smile.

 Chief Concern: Arlene was rightly concerned about losing her lower right first molar (#30) due to an abscess.
-Her lower left implant (#18) was previously placed by Dr. Levine a few years prior.
+Her lower left implant (#18) was previously placed by this office a few years prior.

 Treatment Received: In her first surgical visit, the tooth was removed and ridge preservation was completed (bone graft, membrane, and plasma rich growth factors (PRGF) from blood drawn) to preserve the ridge in three dimensions.
 Three months later, site-specific CBCT imaging was taken in-office to finalize implant position and length in relation to the mandibular nerve.
 A surgical guide was fabricated, the implant was placed, and the case was completed by Arlene’s restorative dentist eight weeks later.